 Significant transactions with the SA Government are identifiable throughout this financial report.
 The Hospital received funding from the SA Government via the Department (note 2), and incurred expenditure via the Department for medical, surgical and laboratory supplies, insurance and computing (note 8).
-The Department transferred capital works in progress of \$48.595 million (\$32.017 million) to the Hospital.
-The Hospital incurred significant expenditure with the Department for Infrastructure and Transport (DIT) for property repairs and maintenance of \$1.347 million (\$12.780 million) (note 8) and capital works of \$2.010 million (\$1.625 million).
+The Hospital incurred significant expenditure with the DIT for capital works.